lilyinstarlight/mkusb/README.md

 Run the mkusb script in your shell:

-    $ sudo ./mkusb.sh [distros]
+    $ sudo ./mkusb.sh [distros] [device] [partition]

 If the distros file is omitted, the script will default to a file called 'distros' in the current working directory.
+If device is omitted, you will be prompted to select from available removable devices.
+If partition is omitted, the device will be formatted to have one EFI boot partition.